sophiaboisvert/JeopardyGame/README.md

 Scraper.py scrapes all of the individual games available and stores it in a csv file.

 After running the scarping programs, the game program can be played

+This is intended solely for personal use
+All credit for the clues goes to Jeopardy and j-archive.com